Silas Bolden: Texas

-On January 16, 2024, Bolden announced that he would be transferring to Texas for his senior season.
+On January 16, 2024, Bolden announced that he would be transferring to the University of Texas at Austin for his senior season.
 He was the starting punt returner.
 In the Red River Rivalry game against Oklahoma, Bolden recovered a fumble by Quintrevion Wisner at the end zone, scoring a touchdown for the Longhorns.
 In the 2024 Peach Bowl against Arizona State, Bolden scored a 75-yard punt return touchdown, making him the first Longhorn to score a punt return touchdown since Xavier Worthy in 2023.